-- UMBC’s Mock Trial team stunned Yale to win the 2021 Mock Trial National Championships this spring.
+- UMBC’s Mock Trial team stunned Yale to win the 2021 Mock Trial National Championships.
 Read More

 - Meyerhoff alumna Kizzmekia Corbett ’08 will go down in history for leading the effort to solve the COVID-19 pandemic.
+We were thrilled to see her named a TIME magazine Hero of the Year for 2021.
 Read More

 - Alumna Adrienne A. Jones ‘76, psychology, made history in 2019 when she was unanimously voted Maryland’s Speaker of the House.
 Jones–who served as Speaker Pro Tem since 2003, and a delegate since 1997–is both the first Black legislator and the first woman to serve in this role.
 Read more.

 - Underdogs no more, our Retriever basketball team shocked the world in 2018 when its defeat of UVA, making our team the first men’s 16-seed to take down a number one seed in the NCAA championships.
 Read More

 – Sam Patterson ’21, M29, UMBC’s second Rhodes Scholar